yaqiyang/IIS.Administration/README.md

 C:\src\repos\IIS.Administration\scripts\Configure-DevEnvironment.ps1 -ConfigureTestEnvironment
 `
 * Open the project in Visual Studio as an Administrator and launch without debugging
+* Make sure the appsettings.json being used is similar to the one at test\appsettings.test.json.
+Without the "files" section, new Websites cannot be created. "cors" section is also required.
-* Open another instance of the project and run the tests located in the 'test' folder
+* Open another instance of the project (also as Administrator since tests need to create new local users and enable some IIS features) and run the tests located in the 'test' folder
+* **_Test Failures_** for .Net 6.0 version due to binding not working:
+    * Microsoft.IIS.Administration.CentralCertificates.CanCreateCcsBinding
+    * Microsoft.IIS.Administration.Monitoring.ManySites
+    * Microsoft.IIS.Administration.Tests.Monitoring.WebSite
+    * Microsoft.IIS.Administration.Sites.BindingTypes
+    * Microsoft.IIS.Administration.Tests.Sites.Sni
 * Tests can also be run with the CLI

 ### Publish and Install: ###